Bored boy sitting cross legged

 Shorter Videos

 Short-form video platforms such as TikTok, and Instagram Reels have grown in popularity.
-The maximum video length for a video created through the TikTok app is 60 seconds, and videos created off the app and then uploaded can be no more than three minutes long.
-[11]
+The maximum video length for a video created through the TikTok app used to be 60 seconds, and videos created off the app and then uploaded could be no more than three minutes long.

 Shorter Content, Shorter Attentiveness